 Interstate 90: Mammals larger than a snowshoe hare.
-Especially interested in observations associated with these species in relationship to their use of areas immediately adjacent to the highway, crossing the interstate or using crossing structures to travel under the interstate.
+Especially interested in observations associated with these species in relationship to their use of areas immediately adjacent to the highway, crossing the

 Documenting Tracks and Signs

 See appendix for diagrams and further instructions.